Moonwalker: "Leave Me Alone"

 The fifth segment of the film is a surreal animated music video for the song "Leave Me Alone", focusing on supermarket tabloid interest in Jackson's personal life.
-It compares Jackson's life to an amusement park, and how his fans just see him as such.
-It is meant to point out, in a mocking tone, the way the tabloids unnecessarily sensationalized his life with claims that he had a shrine to Elizabeth Taylor and bought the Elephant Man's bones.
+Drawing inspiration from Gulliver's Travels, it compares Jackson's life to an amusement park, and how his fans just see him as such.
+The segment is meant to point out, in a mocking tone, the way the tabloids unnecessarily sensationalized his life with claims that he had a shrine to Elizabeth Taylor and bought the Elephant Man's bones.
 In the video, Jackson's life is portrayed as a circus due to the press's manipulation and the everyday tug-of-war he endured as an artist.
 His beloved then-pet chimp Bubbles makes a cameo appearance as Jackson is seen picking him up and riding with him in his roller coaster car.
 His pet snake, Muscles, is also present.
 The press is portrayed with dog heads to insinuate that they are like animals.
-The segment ends with Jackson destroying the park, and looking off into space.
+The segment ends with a giant Jackson destroying the park, and looking off into space.